Last updated on

 It’s unclear if long-distance air travel is any riskier than car or train travel, but there are factors unique to airplanes that can affect risk:

-- Air travelers sit in tight quarters with the back of the knee pressed against the seat.
+- Air travelers sit in a tight space with the back of the knee pressed against the seat.
 The vein behind the knee is a common area for clots to form.

-- Immobility can raise the risk of a clot, but your seat assignment, turbulence, etc. can make it difficult to move around the plane.
+- Immobility can raise the risk of a clot.
+Your seat assignment, turbulence, and other factors can make it difficult to move around easily.

-- Your body takes in less oxygen when air pressure is lower, and some data suggest that lower oxygen levels can trigger the body’s clotting response.
+- Your body takes in less oxygen when the air pressure low.
+Some data suggest that lower oxygen levels can trigger the body’s clotting response.

-- Dehydration may also increase the risk of a clot and drinking coffee or alcohol on a flight can fast-track dehydration.
+- Dehydration can also increase the risk of a clot.
+Drinking coffee or alcohol on a flight can fast-track dehydration.

-- Many people sleep on flights – but if you’re sleeping, you aren’t moving or hydrating.
+- Many people sleep on flights – and if you’re sleeping, you aren’t moving or hydrating.

-The good news is that there are several commonsense methods that can help lower your risk:
+The good news is that there are several commonsense methods recommended by clinical guidelines that can help lower your risk:

 - Avoid sleeping in awkward positions for long periods of time.